refresh-bio/vclust/README.md

 NC_010807.ref	2
 ```

-Alternatively, instead of numerical cluster identifiers, vclust can output a representative genome for each cluster using the `--out-repr` option.
+Alternatively, instead of numerical cluster identifiers, Vclust can output a representative genome for each cluster using the `--out-repr` option.
 The representative genome within each cluster is determined as the one with the longest sequence.

 ```
 object	cluster